How do I change baby's diaper?

 1. Wash your hands before changing your baby's diaper!

-2. Make sure you have all the products you need to hand: wipes, cotton pads, diapers, linimenta change of clothes, washcloths and diapers.
+2. Make sure you have all the products you need at hand: wipes, cotton pads, diapers, liniment oléo-calcairea change of clothes, washcloths and diapers.

 3. Place baby on the changing table.
-Make sure baby is lying on a clean towel or undersheet.
+Make sure baby is lying on a clean towel or underpad.

-4. Once your child is settled in, don't take your eyes off him or her , and always keep one hand on him or her to avoid an accident.
+4. Once your child is settled, don't take your eyes off him or her, and always keep one hand on him or her to avoid an accident.
 Your little one could fall off the changing table and hurt himself badly.

 5. Unbutton the bottom of your baby's bodysuit, and pull the fabric up to just above the navel, or up to the chest if the diaper is already full.
-This way, you'll avoid having to change his whole outfit.
+This way, you'll avoid having to change all your baby's clothes.

-6. Open the diaper with the side fasteners.
+6. Open the diaper using the side fasteners.

 7. Roll the diaper up on itself or fold it over , using the clean part on the front of the diaper to remove and clean as much stool as possible from your baby's bottom.

 8. Wash baby thoroughly with a wet cotton pad soaked in liniment, diaper milk or a washcloth.
 Don't forget to clean every little fold.
 You'll avoid a lot of irritation.
-Never get pee or poo on lyour baby's genital tract.
+Never get pee or poo on your baby's genitalia.

-9. Carefully dry your baby's bottom and reproductive tract.
+9. Dry your baby'sbottom and reproductive tractthoroughly.
 Your baby's skin should be dry after every diaper change.
-Gently pat baby's skin without rubbing to remove any moisture and risk of redness and diaper rash.
+Gently pat baby's skin without rubbing, to remove any moisture and risk of redness and diaper rash.

-12. Close the Velcro fasteners on the new diaper , adjusting the fastener to your child's size.
+12. Close the fasteners on the new diaper , adjusting them to your child's size.
 Let two fingers pass over the navel.
-Clear the little fins around the thighs to retain fluids and prevent leaks!
+Clear the little wings around the thighs to retain fluids and prevent leaks!

-13. Get baby dressed and off the changing table.
-Place him safely on his floor mat, bed or s'he walks on the floor!
+13. Put baby's clothes on and take him off the changing table.
+Place him safely on his floor mat, bed or if he walks on the floor!

 Mistakes to avoid when changing baby's diaper